gospodarka-przestrzenna/nnw/README.rst

 NORTH by NORTHWEST (as Hitchcock movie)

-Script writes angle of road direction into specified column.
+The script computes road direction according to North and writes it into specified column in Shapefile.

 It is computed using road start and end points.